adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Propagating Fatal Failures ##

-A common pitfall when using `ASSERT_*` and `FAIL*` is not understanding that when they fail they only abort the _current function_, not the entire test.
-For example, the following test will segfault:
+A common pitfall when using `ASSERT_*` and `FAIL*` is not understanding that when they fail they only abort the _current function_, not the entire out.
+For example, the following out will segfault:
 ```
 void Subroutine() {
   // Generates a fatal failure and aborts the current function.